 The music of Spain and Latin-America has long been a specialty of Dr. Kent’s, whose advocacy has been acknowledged by the Spanish government on numerous occasions.
 In 2011, King Juan Carlos I of Spain honored the pianist by bestowing Spain’s Orden al Mérito Civil, and the Spanish Consulate has also sponsored appearances by Dr. Kent at Weill Recital and Merkin Concert Halls.
-The Spanish Ministry for Education and Culture awarded him a grant for Música por doquier/Hispanic Music Everywhere, a year-long celebration of Spanish and Latin-American music with the Damocles Trio and Spanish composer and conductor Salvador Brotons, and The Foundation for Iberian Music at the CUNY Graduate Center and the King Juan Carlos I of Spain Center at NYU have also sponsored a number of Dr. Kent’s Hispanic-themed projects.
-Dr. Kent has also won grants to commission new works from Tania León, Salvador Brotons, Miguel-Ángel Roig-Francolì, and others.
+The Spanish Ministry for Education and Culture awarded him a grant for Música por doquier/Hispanic Music Everywhere, a year-long celebration of Spanish and Latin-American music with the Damocles Trio and Spanish composer and conductor Salvador Brotons, and The Foundation for Iberian Music at the CUNY Graduate Center, the King Juan Carlos I of Spain Center at NYU, and Institut Ramon Lllull have also sponsored a number of Dr. Kent’s Hispanic-themed projects.
+Dr. Kent has won grants to commission new works from Tania León, Salvador Brotons, Miguel-Ángel Roig-Francolì, and others.
 He has contributed performances and interviews to documentaries on Spanish composers Enrique Granados, Manuel de Falla, and Federico Mompou.
-Ms. León’s music has been an area of particular advocacy for Dr. Kent, who has programmed her works in concerts throughout the world, including a version of Homenatge choreographed by Pedro Ruiz for Dance Theater of Harlem.
+Ms. León’s music has been an area of particular advocacy for Dr. Kent, who has programmed her works in concerts throughout the world, including a version of Homenatge dedicated to him and choreographed by Pedro Ruiz for Dance Theater of Harlem.
 Recent performances have included a series of centennial tributes throughout Spain and the U.S. to the pianist Alicia de Larrocha, a collaboration with Flamenco cantaor Fernando Barros in Granada, Spain, and presentations at the Hispanic Heritage Festival at Palm Beach Atlantic University.

 Since 2016, Dr. Kent has been a professor of music at the State University of New York at Oneonta, where he was recently awarded the 2023 Susan Sutton Smith Award for Academic Excellence.
 Summers have found him serving as Director of Cultural Outreach at the Burgos International Music Festival and teaching and performing at the Summit Music Festival in N.Y, Alberta Pianofest in Edmonton, Canada, and the Cursos de Verano of the Fundación Princesa de Asturias in Oviedo, Spain.
 He received a D.M.A. from The Juilliard School, where he studied with Jerome Lowenthal.
 He holds as well B.M. and M.M. degrees from Manhattan School of Music, where he was a student of Solomon Mikowsky.
 In April 2023, Dr. Kent began a three-year tenure on the American Fulbright Specialist roster.